alias-mac/dotfiles/README.md

   loaded last so that they get loaded after we set up all `*.bash` files (dependencies).

-## Add-ons

-There are a few things I use to make my life awesome.
-They're not a required dependency, but if you install them they'll make your life a bit more like a bubble bath.

-- If you want some more colors for things like `ls`, install grc:
-  `brew install grc`.

 ## Bugs

 I want this to work for everyone; that means when you clone it down it should